 - Those that are firmly in Apple’s camp with an iPhone, Apple TV, and HomeKit-enabled devices will get better use from the HomePod.

-- Those with a foot in both camps, or who simply want the most compatible system and are Amazon Prime members, should go for Amazon’s Alexa.
+- Those with a foot in both camps, or who simply want the most compatible system and are Amazon Prime members, should go for Amazon’s Echo.

 Finally, there is no doubt smart assistants are just going to keep getting smarter and smarter.
 We will be the benefactors of all the amazing talent that goes into developing the next new exciting device.

-Let me know if you own smart assistant and share your review.
+Let me know if you own a Smart Assistant and share your review.